ibiem-2020/ibiem_2020_material/content/lessons/ordination.md

 This tutorial uses the 10% Atacama subset data (note that for the demux and dada2 tutorial we used the 1% Atacama subset) There is a problem when running `ordinate` on the 1% dataset.
-Not sure what it is!

 Getting ready
 =============